...

 • Overall good health

 A visual field test will check the severity of compromise in your vision due to drooping eyelids.
-The test results will qualify if you are the right candidate for eyelid surgery.
+The test results will qualify you as the right candidate for eyelid surgery.

 Options like laser resurfacing, skin tightening, and dermal fillers may help lift the drooping eyelids without surgery.